datastax/dsbulk/manual/settings.md

 <a name="driver.cloud"></a>
 ### Driver Cloud Settings

-Cloud-specific settings.
+Cloud-specific (DataStax Constellation) settings.

 #### -b,--driver.cloud.secureConnectBundle _&lt;string&gt;_

-The location of the cloud secure bundle used to connect to Datastax Apache Cassandra as a service.
+The URL or path of the secure connect bundle used to connect to Datastax Apache Cassandra as a service.

+To connect to a Cloud database, you must first download the secure connect bundle from the DataStax Constellation console, then enter its location here.
+You will also need to set up authentication accordingly.
+For more information, please refer to the DataStax Constellation documentation.

 Default: **null**.